August 27, 2025

 Trump's Truth Social post threatened 'we're watching you' and warned about Soros's 'Crazy, West Coast friends,' escalating intimidation tactics against political opponents beyond investigation to public menacing.
 The post follows Trump's broader DOJ weaponization campaign targeting critics through FBI raids and criminal investigations.

-The timing exposes selective enforcement concerns as Trump associates Steve Bannon, Paul Manafort, and Roger Stone faced actual criminal enterprise convictions under RICO and related statutes.
+The timing exposes selective enforcement concerns as Trump associates faced separate criminal convictions: Steve Bannon (contempt of Congress, wire fraud charges), Paul Manafort (tax and bank fraud, conspiracy), and Roger Stone (witness tampering, obstruction, false statements).
 Bolton, Schiff, and James face FBI investigations while Trump demands prosecution of legal democratic advocacy without criminal evidence.

 Attorney General